 KIDS ROCKWELL Art Lab

-KIDS ROCKWELL Art Lab is our interactive family studio, located just around the corner from the Museum at 36 E. Market St. in Corning.
+Authentic, unplugged play.
+KIDS ROCKWELL Art Lab is an interactive family studio, located just around the corner from the Museum at 36 E. Market St. in Corning.

 Purchase Art Lab + Museum Tickets